Students receive hand-on experiences with:

 Courses: Health, Safety, and Nutrition; Curriculum and Instruction

-Days with Children: Tuesdays (18 months - 3 years); Thursdays and Fridays (3 - 4 years)
+Days with Children: Tuesdays (2 - 3 years); Wednesdays and Thursdays (3 - 4 years)

 Courses: Early Childhood Education Principles; Observation and Assessment

-Days with Children: Tuesdays, Thursdays, and Fridays (4 - 5 years).
+Days with Children: Tuesdays, Wednesdays, and Thursdays (4 - 5 years).
 Seniors will also have other child-focused opportunities throughout the program

 Early Childhood Centers in Miami County